Grading System and Satisfactory Academic Progress

 Academic Warning Process

-• A student placed on Academic Warning will be encouraged to complete an Academic Warning Success Plan form with their program director/dean.
+• A student placed on Academic Warning will be encouraged to complete an Academic Success Plan form with their program director/dean.
 The Academic Warning Success Plan will be developed with the student’s academic dean/director and outline the steps the student needs to take to successfully meet the satisfactory academic progress standards by the end of the warning semester.
 Forms will be sent with the notification but can also be obtained here.

 Evaluation at the Conclusion of the Academic Warning Semester